 • Be reporters, writers, editors, producers, illustrators, filmmakers, or photojournalists.
 This includes work for newspapers, magazines, television, radio, and digital media.

-The application period will begin on January 1, 2017 and continue through February 28, 2017.
-Fellows will be selected by a panel of distinguished science journalists.
-Semifinalists will be selected by the end of March; the ten finalists will be notified in late April.
-A public announcement will be made in May.
+The 2017-18 application cycle runs January 1, 2017 through February 28, 2017.
+Fellows are selected by a panel of distinguished science journalists.
+Semifinalists are chosen by the end of March.
+Ten finalists are notified of their successful fellowship status in late April.
+An announcement of the awardees is made in May.

 The following documents are required for 9-Month Fellowship applications:

-- Professional Autobiography: Provide a brief statement (1 page maximum) about why you want to participate in the Knight Science Journalism Fellowship Program and how it would fit with your professional goals.
+- Professional Autobiography: Provide a brief statement (500 word maximum) about why you want to participate in the Knight Science Journalism Fellowship Program at MIT and how it would fit with your professional goals.

 - Résumé or Curriculum Vitae: Be sure to include your education and work history.
 (Freelancers should include a list of freelance jobs in the last 12 months.
 Include each story, venue, and date of publication or broadcast.)

-- Project proposal: In consultation with the KSJ staff, Knight fellows will develop and produce a research project in a particular area of science or science journalism.
-This project can take the shape of a formal report or be developed for publication, in formats ranging from multimedia to long-form story.
-All projects will be reviewed by the staff and considered for publication by KSJ during the academic year.
-Fellows will discuss the research progress in regular group meetings and in individual meetings with staff advisers and will deliver a formal presentation on their topic at the end of the fellowship.
-All applicants should describe, in a one-page document, a project to be developed during the fellowship year.
+- Research proposal: In consultation with the KSJ staff, Knight fellows will develop and produce a research project in a chosen area of science or science journalism.
+This project is intended to be developed as if for publication, in formats ranging from multimedia to long-form story.
+Research projects are reviewed by KSJ staff and Knight fellows, and will be considered for publication by KSJ during the academic year, either in Undark magazine or as a special presentation on the KSJ website.
+Fellows will deliver a formal presentation on their topic at the end of the fellowship year.
+All applicants should describe, in 500 words or less, a project to be developed during the desired fellowship.

-- Recommendations: Three letters of recommendation are required.
+- Professional references: Three letters of recommendation are required.
 Letters should come from individuals familiar with your work and should comment on your abilities and your commitment to journalism.

 To be awarded a Fellowship, selected applicants must agree to the following requirements:

-- To attend field trips, seminars, and required training sessions arranged by the Knight Science Journalism Fellowships.
+- To attend field trips, seminars, and required training sessions arranged by the Knight Science Journalism Fellowship Program at MIT.

 - To participate in at least one science course per semester.

-- To produce a well thought out research project or story series during the academic year.
+- To produce a well thought out research project during the academic year.

 - To refrain from outside professional work during the Fellowship, unless written permission has been granted by the Director.

-- International candidates must obtain a J-1 visa from the U.S. State Department after being awarded the Fellowship.
+- International candidates must obtain a valid visa from the U.S. State Department after being awarded the Fellowship; the visa is normally sponsored by MIT.

-Semi-finalists for the fellowship program will be notified by email by April 1, 2017 and Skype interviews will be scheduled for all those wishing to continue further in the process.
+Semi-finalists for the Fellowship will be notified by email by April 1, 2017 and Skype interviews with program administrator Bettina Urcuioli will be scheduled for all those wishing to continue further in the process.
 All documents and the interviews will be reviewed by a panel of judges including KSJ director, Deborah Blum, KSJ associate director, David Corcoran, Undark magazine editor, Tom Zeller Jr., and a selected panel of nationally known science journalists.